rsusik/screenpen/README.md

 * rectangle,
 * chart (using matplotlib).

-The behavior of the program depends on the OS you use:
+The behavior of the program depends on the Window System you use:
-* in Linux, a transparent background is used (you can see a video playing in the background),
+* if the system supports "live transparency then a transparent background is used (you can see a video playing in the background),
-* and in Windows, the screenshot is taken, and the user draws on the captured image (you see a static image of the screen).
+* if not then the screenshot is taken, and the user draws on the captured image (you see a static image of the screen),
+* Sometimes your WM may be detected as not supporting "live transparency".
+In that case try running with `-t` parameter to force it._